nxp-mcuxpresso/mcuxsdk-doc/boards/RT/frdmimxrt1186/releaseNotes/topics/development_tools.md

 The MCUXpresso SDK was tested with following development tools.
 Same versions or above are recommended.

-The SDK 25.12.00 release has been fully validated with IAR 9.60.4.
-However, since IAR 9.60.4 does not officially support the MIMXRT1186 device, you must install an additional IAR patch, enabling you to build and debug FRDMIMXRT1186 SDK projects in the IDE.

-IAR 9.70.2 is not ready for MIMXRT1186 device.
-If you want to use IAR 9.70.2 to build your project, you need to install the IAR patch, too.
+IAR 9.70.2 does not yet support the MIMXRT1186 device.
+If you need to build your project using IAR 9.70.2, you must install the corresponding IAR patch.

-SEGGER V8.86 is not ready for MIMXRT1186 device.
-If you want to use SEGGER V8.86 to debug your project, you need to install the SEGGER patch, too.

-IAR and SEGGER patch are distributed via [iar_segger_support_patch_rt1186](https://mcuxpresso.nxp.com/download/e8ca8e655b4a5eeff3d9265ef11fa3f2).
+IAR patch is distributed via [iar_segger_support_patch_rt1186](https://mcuxpresso.nxp.com/download/e8ca8e655b4a5eeff3d9265ef11fa3f2).

+Segger J‑Link v9.10 has been verified to support MIMXRT1186 devices, and using J‑Link version 9.10 or later is strongly recommended.

 ```{include} /release/commonrn/topics/development_tools_mcuxpresso.md
 :heading-offset: 2